ThalesGroup/OntologyGNN/README.md

 sbatch train_job.slurm
 ```

-### Output

-Output are logged in the log file (specified in config.yaml) in the form of:

--- Training/Test losses (prediction+modularity loss for train set, prediction loss for test set)

--- Model performance (Prediction accuracy for train/test set)

--- Community Importance (calculated as loss change per node for each community)
--- Most important community index

 ### Save model

 The code supports saving model checkpoints in the /checkpoints directory with the command argument